Second Trial - Overview

 Intervention programs also receive access to our interactive Wellness Toolkit along with implementation support to facilitate their efforts on improving the learning environment and well-being of their residents.
 Our Wellness Toolkit incorporates data from the literature, best practice guidelines, advice from wellness experts, and lessons learned from visiting surgical residency programs across the country.
 To date, 212 general surgery programs are enrolled.

-If you are interested in learning more about the project, please reach out to our team at SENTteam@iu.edu
+If you are interested in learning more about the SECOND Trial, please reach out to our team at SENTteam@iu.edu

 Learn More